msikma/autoesv/readme.md

 #### Example

 My recommendation is that you make a directory called 'in' and put all your `.pk6` and `.pk7` files in there.
 Then make an empty directory called 'out'.
-This way you can just run `./autoesv.py ./in ./out` and it will organize all your egg files into the 'out' directory.
+This way you can just run `./autoesv.py ./in ./out --pk-dir` and it will organize all your egg files into the 'out' directory.

 Here's an example of how that would work: